Justin-Tan/high-fidelity-generative-compression/README.md

 * Justin Tan

 ### Acknowledgements

-* The entropy coding implementation under `src/compression` is based on the [Tensorflow Compression repository](https://github.com/tensorflow/compression).
-The rANS encoder implementation is based on the [Craystack repository](https://github.com/j-towns/craystack).
+* The compression routines under `src/compression/` are derived from the [Tensorflow Compression library](https://github.com/tensorflow/compression).
+* The rANS enco*der implementation is based on the [Craystack repository](https://github.com/j-towns/craystack).
 * The code under `src/perceptual_similarity/` implementing the perceptual distortion loss is based on the [Perceptual Similarity repository](https://github.com/richzhang/PerceptualSimilarity).

 ### Contributing

 All content in this repository is licensed under the Apache-2.0 license.
 Feel free to submit any corrections or suggestions as issues.

-### References

-The following additional papers were useful to understand implementation details.

-0. Fabian Mentzer, George Toderici, Michael Tschannen, Eirikur Agustsson.
-High-Fidelity Generative Image Compression. [arXiv:2006.09965 (2020)](https://arxiv.org/abs/2006.09965).
-1. Johannes Ballé, David Minnen, Saurabh Singh, Sung Jin Hwang, Nick Johnston.
-Variational image compression with a scale hyperprior. [arXiv:1802.01436 (2018)](https://arxiv.org/abs/1802.01436).
-2. David Minnen, Johannes Ballé, George Toderici.
-Joint Autoregressive and Hierarchical Priors for Learned Image Compression. [arXiv 1809.02736 (2018)](https://arxiv.org/abs/1809.02736).
-3. Johannes Ballé, Valero Laparra, Eero P. Simoncelli.
-End-to-end optimization of nonlinear transform codes for perceptual quality. [arXiv 1607.05006 (2016)](https://arxiv.org/abs/1607.05006).
-4. Fabian Mentzer, Eirikur Agustsson, Michael Tschannen, Radu Timofte, Luc Van Gool.
-Practical Full Resolution Learned Lossless Image Compression. [arXiv 1811.12817 (2018)](https://arxiv.org/abs/1811.12817).

 ## Citation